pypydance/youtube-dl-pypy/README.md

 this is an unofficial youtube-dl binary based on 2019.04.30.

-due to warning message of youtube-dl, vrchat can not play video properly.
+because youtube-dl is broken, vrchat can not play video properly.

 it fixes YouTube issues in vrchat.